Illegal immigration to New York City

-There is thought to be over half a million illegal immigrants residing in New York City.
-They come from many parts of the world, especially Latin America, Asia, Eastern Europe, and the Caribbean.
+Illegal immigrants residing in New York City come from many parts of the world, especially Latin America, Asia, Eastern Europe, and the Caribbean.
 About 70% of them have paid work, in catering, construction, retail, driving, cleaning, and many other trades; at least in catering, their wages tend to be lower than those of comparable workers.

 Profile and demographics

 According to a study by the Fiscal Policy Institute, about 4.08 million immigrants lived in New York State in 2007, and according to the Migration Policy Institute, about 4.47 million immigrants lived in the state in 2014.
 Of the immigrants in the state, about three million live in New York City.
 The number of immigrants living in New York City increased only slightly from 2000 to 2011, with an increase from 2,871,032 to 3,066,599 residents being born outside the United States.

 A 2007 report by Fiscal Policy Institute estimated there were 535,000 illegal immigrants in New York City.
-In all, illegal immigrants make up 18 percent of all immigrants living in New York City.
-Illegal immigrants in New York City come from a wide array of countries from all over the globe.
-According to an estimate by Jeffrey S. Passel of the Pew Hispanic Center, 27 percent of illegal immigrants in New York City come from Mexico and Central America, 23 percent come from South Asia and East Asia, 22 percent come from the Caribbean, 13 percent come from South America, eight percent come from Europe, five percent come from Africa, and two percent come from the Middle East.
+In all, undocumented immigrants make up 18 percent of all immigrants living in New York City.
+Undocumented immigrants in New York City come from a wide array of countries from all over the globe.
+According to an estimate by Jeffrey S. Passel of the Pew Hispanic Center, 27 percent of undocumented immigrants in New York City come from Mexico and Central America, 23 percent come from South Asia and East Asia, 22 percent come from the Caribbean, 13 percent come from South America, eight percent come from Europe, five percent come from Africa, and two percent come from the Middle East.